Worker As Futurist and the

 This effort is in solidarity with trade union mobilizations and workers self-organization at Amazon.
 It is also in solidarity with efforts by civil society to reign in Amazon’s power.

-• PHASE FIVE: Late in 2023 or early in 2024 the worker-writers stories will be published in an omnibus collection, available in print and freely online.
+- PHASE FIVE: In September of 2024 the worker-writers stories were be published in an omnibus collection, available in print and freely online as text and audio.
 Additionally, actors will record the stories to be released on the project podcast and as a free audiobook.

 The Worker as Futurist project is led by Dr. Max Haiven, Canada Research Chair in the Radical Imagination and co-director of RiVAL: The ReImagining Value Action Lab.
 His most recent books include Palm Oil: The Grease of Empire and Revenge Capitalism: The Ghosts of Empire, the Demons of Capital, and the Settling of Unpayable Debts